Variational matrix product states for combinatorial optimization: Comparison with quantum approximate optimization algorithm (QAOA)

-\textit{QAOA comparison}---Figure~\ref{fig:3} presents our results alongside recent QAOA data from Ref.~\cite{ZhEtAl20}.
+Figure~\ref{fig:4} presents a performance comparison between QiILS and QAOA, using QAOA results taken from Fig.\ 4 of Ref.~\cite{ZhEtAl20}.
 We compare the performance of QiILS, evaluated either as a function of the number of iterations ($\chi = 1$) or as a function of the bond dimension (for a single iteration), to that of QAOA, whose performance is quantified by the number of QAOA quantum circuit layers.
 Although these metrics are not directly comparable, they reflect analogous notions of computational effort and enable a meaningful assessment of relative efficiency.
-In the unweighted case [Fig.~\ref{fig:3}(a)], we observe an exponential decay in $1 - r$ with respect to both iteration count and bond dimension.
+In the unweighted case [Fig.~\ref{fig:4}(a)], we observe an exponential decay in $1 - r$ with respect to both iteration count and bond dimension.
 Our method attains higher approximation ratios than those reported in Ref.~\cite{ZhEtAl20}, successfully solving all \num{1000} instances in fewer than 15 iterations.
-For weighted graphs [Fig.~\ref{fig:3}(b)], QiILS also outperforms QAOA, achieving higher approximation ratios while exhibiting a comparable rate of improvement with increasing iterations.
+For weighted graphs [Fig.~\ref{fig:4}(b)], QiILS also outperforms QAOA, achieving higher approximation ratios while exhibiting a comparable rate of improvement with increasing iterations.